phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ![Sequence diagram: main calls `read_file` and is blocked until it returns; then it calls `foo()` and is also blocked until it returns.
 The same process is repeated, but this time `async_read_file` is called, which directly returns a future; then `foo()` is called again, which now runs concurrently to the file load.
 The file is available before `foo()` returns.](async-example.svg)

 This sequence diagram shows a `main` function that reads a file from the file system and then calls a function `foo`.
-This process is repeated to times: Once with a synchronous `read_file` call and once with an asynchronous `async_read_file` call.
+This process is repeated two times: Once with a synchronous `read_file` call and once with an asynchronous `async_read_file` call.

 With the synchronous call, the `main` function needs to wait until the file is loaded from the file system.
 Only then it can call the `foo` function, which requires it to again wait for the result.